 Most waterproof trousers have them, but they’re especially important for cyclists: tight cuffs or adjustable hook-and-loop fasteners on the legs, so the fabric doesn’t get caught in the chain.

 You can’t do anything without waterproof trousers

 Who hasn’t thought many times, oh, it’s only raining a little?
 It’ll be over soon.
 But with waterproof trousers, the rule that applies is: don’t procrastinate!
 Because once your hiking trousers are wet, it’s too late for waterproof trousers.
 If it rains, it’s going to be an unpleasant day.
-Also, when it rains hard, water runs off your jacket – perfectly soaking sensitive areas.
+When it rains hard, water will run off your jacket and soak the sensitive areas.

-Another little tip: Your waterproof trousers should be a little longer than your trousers underneath.
+Another little tip: your waterproof trousers should be a little longer than your trousers underneath.
 Or, you need to protect the undertrousers against moisture using tight cuffs.
 If the undertrousers are longer, they’ll get damp and cold will creep up your trouser leg.
-One way to help is it fold over the inner trousers so they stay comfortably dry.
+One way to help is to fold it over the inner trousers so they stay dry.

 If you stay indoors, you miss out

 Whether you’re in the mountains, on the bike or in the lowlands: in our latitudes, waterproof trousers are essential equipment for every activity.
 Especially on multi-day tours and at higher altitudes.
-So, it’s true, there’s no such such thing as bad weather, only suitable clothing.
-Rainy days on the mountain have their own unique charm: while on busy summer days, you might have to wait in line to reach the summit, in bad weather, it’s quite and peaceful.
-But when it’s wet on the rock, there’s also an increased risk of slipping So, take care!
+So, it’s true, there’s no such thing as bad weather, only unsuitable clothing.
+Rainy days on the mountain have their own unique charm: while on busy summer days, you might have to wait in line to reach the summit, in bad weather, it’s quiet and peaceful.
+But when stones are wet, there’s also an increased risk of slipping So, take care of yourself!